DarekDGB/DigiByte-Autonomous-Defense-Node/README.md

 **Self-Defending.
 Self-Healing.
 Quantum-Aware.

-The third layer of the Majewski Defense Architecture for DigiByte.**
+The third layer of the Defense Architecture for DigiByte.**

 MIT Licensed — © 2025 DarekDGB & Contributors